3 Certainties Of A Trust

 Several issues can arise concerning certainty of subject matter:

 • Tangible vs. Intangible Assets: The identification of tangible assets, such as land or jewelry, is often clearer than that of intangible assets, such as shares in a company.
-However, clear identification is crucial for both.
+Still, clear identification is crucial for both.

 C. Case Law Examples: